Auto Design - Advanced Settings

 -

-Display the Auto Pit Design panel and select the Advanced tab.Display
+Display the Auto Pit Design panel and select the Advanced tab.

 -

-the Auto Dump Design panel and select the Advanced tab.
+Display the Auto Dump Design panel and select the Advanced tab.

-Note: these settings apply to all pit or dump design scenarios.
+Note: These settings apply to all pit or dump design scenarios.

 Pit Evaluation Settings

-If you choose to automatically evaluate your calculated design surface, results are output to a dedicated Design Evaluation control bar.
-If no legend is specified, a check is made to see if one has been set up using the Reserves >> Evaluate task instead.
-If no legend has been configured there either, TONNES and VOLUME (and other attributes) are reported against a single (-) category e.g.:
+If you choose to automatically evaluate your calculated design surface, results are output to the Design Evaluation control bar.
+If no legend is specified, Studio checks whether one has been set up using the Reserves >> Evaluate task instead.
+If no legend has been configured there either, TONNES and VOLUME (and other attributes) are reported against a single (-) category, for example:

-Where an evaluation legend is specified, referencing an evaluation category (either on this panel, or the Reserves >> Evaluate task), categorized results are calculated automatically, as in the following example:
+When an evaluation legend is specified (either on this panel or in the Reserves >> Evaluate task), categorised results are calculated automatically, for example:

 -